Anvarbek-Developer/Anvarbek-Developer/README.md

 - 👋 Hi, I’m @Anvarbek-Developer
 - 👀 I’m interested in IT sphere
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning Kotlin programming language

 <!---
 Anvarbek-Developer/Anvarbek-Developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.